FAQ

 Any additional work or study will need to fit around Diploma study commitments.The Diploma is designed to immerse students into a sporting club environment, with two full days of teaching onsite and further study, placement hours and assessments to complete each week at the University and offsite.
 Students will also not be able to study part-time or defer their studies after commencing.

-Successful completion of a Skills for Tertiary Admissions Test (STAT), or completion of a 12-month UniSA Foundation Studies program or equivalent can be used as alternative pathways to meet eligibility.
+Successful completion of a Skills for Tertiary Admissions Test (STAT), or completion of a 12-month Foundations Studies program or equivalent can be used as alternative pathways to meet eligibility.
+Foundation Studies is a fee-free 12-month program commencing in February or July aimed at students who do not meet the entry requirements for their desired degree.

 There are STAT dates available in February, April, May, June.
-See the website for details and costs.
-UniSA Foundation Studies is a fee-free 6-month program commencing in February or July aimed at students who do not meet the entry requirements for their desired degree.
+See the website for details and costs: stat.acer.org/au/